Project Partnerships :: Hands on Assistance for Liberal Arts Colleges

 *The chief student affairs officer of an institution planning a new campus center resigned just as the initial architectural plans were presented.
 The President of the institution asked us to serve as the student affairs voice for the new building through the project development stage.

-*The President of a rural two-year college was having difficulty attracting student affairs professionals to open positions, and retaining them once hired.
-We brainstormed with him to identify types of persons who would be attracted to the college and the area.
+The President of a rural two-year college was having difficulty attracting student affairs professionals to open positions, and retaining them once hired.
+We brainstormed with the President to identify types of persons who would be attracted to the college and the area.

 *An institution was conducting its reaccreditation self-study during a period of student affairs transition.
 The faculty chair of the self-study had little confidence in the student affairs section of the report, and hired us to work with the department to complete the self-study, recommend assessment methods, review intra-department materials for support and documentation, and write the report.

-*The new CEO of a nonprofit needed a temporary replacement for a director-level position.
-We covered the position so easily and successfully that he did not choose to fill the position for almost three years (while he turned his attention to other needs of the organization).
+The new CEO of a nonprofit needed a temporary replacement for a director-level position.
+We covered the position so easily and successfully that no replacement was sought for almost three years, and other needs of the organization were addressed first.

-*The Executive Director of a nonprofit was having problems with a small group of board members.
-Using board member experience for several nonprofit organizations, we coached her in addressing the group and its individual members.
+The Executive Director of a nonprofit was having problems with a small group of board members.
+Using board member experience for several nonprofit organizations, we provided coaching in how to address the group and its individual members.